FelixFahne/7/README.md

 - `SLDEA Data/` – example ESL dialogues in XLSX format.
 - `feature_label.csv` – features extracted from the annotated datasets.
 - `2024ACLESLMainCodes_Results/` – sample results from the accompanying paper.
-- `dialogue_pred.ipynb` and `ESL_AddedExperinments.ipynb` – main notebooks for preprocessing, training and evaluation.
+- `ESL_AddedExperinments.ipynb` – optional notebook for extra experiments.
 - `src/preprocessing.py` – converts uploaded Excel/CSV files to the CSV structure
   expected by the notebooks and produces `feature_label.csv`.